This post may contain affiliate links for your convenience. As an Amazon Associate, A Personal Organizer, LLC earns from qualifying purchases.

 2. What about my business expenses?

-Another aspect that influences our ability to calculate our fees is related to the cost we incur creating and operating our company.
+Another aspect that influences our ability to calculate our fees is related to the cost we incur in creating and operating our company.

-As a “newbie” we come into this industry without any idea of how much is needed to start and develop our business.
+As a “newbie,” we come into this industry without any idea of how much is needed to start and develop our business.

 So, how much do I charge as a personal organizer?